COMPANY PROFILE -Tesla

 Detailed SWOT Analysis of Tesla

 1. High product differentiation – electric power train technology: Tesla Inc. has positioned itself as a unique brand in the market with core focus on developing automobiles on electric energy – a shift from fossil fuels.
-The powertrain consists of battery pack, power electronics, software, motor, gearbox and control software.
+The powertrain consists of battery pack, power electronics, software, motor, and gear box and control software.
 Tesla employs digitized powertrain system whereby the torque to the front and rear wheels are instantaneously & independently controlled thus resulting in better traction control and improved performance.
+Electric powertrain empowers the making of energy efficient vehicles that are mechanically simpler than presently available hybrid or internal combustion engine vehicles.
+Fueling electric cars from Tesla is any day cheaper than fueling any internal combustion vehicles.
+Tesla has also started rolling out Dual Motor Powertrain vehicles, which employ two electric motors to render greater efficiency, performance, and range in an all-wheel drive configuration.

-3. Strong marketing policies and improving customer base: Tesla has delivered 50,595 vehicles in 2015 which has increased to 79,865 units in 2016 – an improvement of more than 50%.
+3. Strong marketing policies and improving customer base: Tesla sells its vehicles through Company-Owned Stores and Galleries.
+Their business also supports Used Car Sales and charging of vehicles through their Supercharger network.
+Tesla had delivered 245,240 vehicles in 2018 which had increased to approx. 367,500 units in 2019 – an improvement of more than 50%.
+Automotive sales revenue increased to $19.95 billion at the end of fiscal 2019 compared to $17.63 billion for fiscal 2018, resulting in a 50% hike in deliveries from increased sales of Model S / X, as well as sales of Model 3 vehicles since its launch in late 2017.
+Energy generation and storage revenue stood at $1,531 million during the same fiscal.
 Coupled with improved sales, Tesla has integrated and diversified marketing policies aimed at increasing consumer satisfaction.
-Tesla owns its service and sales centres thus getting real time & rapid feedback from the market, improved control on the service operations, better inventory as well as customised warranty packages.
+Tesla’s compact SUV, the Model Y, is ahead of schedule and will be delivered to customers in late 2020.
+Tesla owns its service and sales centers thus getting real time and rapid feedback from the market, improved control on the service operations, better inventory as well as customized warranty packages.

 This section is available only in the Complete report on purchase.